 - water- 1 cup

 - Pressure cooker (I am using a pressure cooker but this can be done in a crock pot too.
 Crock pot will take approximately 30-45 minutes or a little more till the lentil cooks completely)

 - Small pan for making the tomato-onion tempering.

 - Begin with adding the washed spinach leaves, fenugreek leaves and mung split lentil to a pressure cooker.
 Add in the water, turmeric, chili, salt and ginger.
 Pressure cook on high for 2 whistles.
 If you are using the crock pot method, let it cook for about 45 minutes or till the lentils are cooked well.
 Once done.
 Keep aside

 - Let us now create the tempering for the dish.
 For that, heat and pan and to it, add in the ghee/oil.
 Add in the cumin seeds and onion.
 Fry on high till golden brown.
 Add in the grated tomato, salt, garam masala, dry mango powder and garlic.
 Cook till the tomatoes are cooked.

 - Add the tempering to the spinach-fenugreek- lentils and mix well.
 Cook this on medium high till it comes to a boil.
 The dish is ready.

 Serve with your choice of flatbread such as rotis, naans or over a bed of rice.

-The recipe is fairly simple and comes together with just a few basic spices and simple ingredients but they transform into this totally awesome dish which is not only rich in nutrition, but is packed with such amazing flavours and looks so beautiful !
+The recipe is fairly simple and comes together with just a few basic spices and simple ingredients but they transform into this totally awesome dish which is not only rich in nutrition, but is packed with such amazing flavors and looks so beautiful !